hmans/r3f-stage/packages/r3f-stage/README.md

 ## Usage

+### Installing the library

+`r3f-stage` makes use of Three.js and React Three Fiber, but only lists them as peer dependencies, so you'll need to install them separately.

-In your freshly created React app:
+In your freshly created Vite/CRA React app:

 ```sh
 # Mandatory